ljw1004/csharpspec/csharp/delegates.md

 The delegate's type name is *identifier*.

-The optional *formal-parameter-list* specifies the parameters of the delegate, and *return-type* indicates the return type of the delegate.
+The optional *formal_parameter_list* specifies the parameters of the delegate, and *return_type* indicates the return type of the delegate.

-The optional *variant-type-parameter-list* (§13.1.3) specifies the type parameters to the delegate itself.
+The optional *variant_type_parameter_list* (§13.1.3) specifies the type parameters to the delegate itself.

 The return type of a delegate type must be either `void`, or output-safe (§13.1.3.1).